creationix/howtonode.org/articles/sequential-programming-for-node.js.markdown

 Wait.for
 =======

-Node.js unavoidable style is to make everything that could **even begin to think about blocking** into a async function.
+Node.js unavoidable style is to make everything that could **even begin to think about blocking** into an async function.
 This is a core node trait.
 You can't avoid it, you can't side-step it, Node will not forgive you.

 But... wouldn't be great to be able to call all this great async functions in a sequential/sync mode when the need arises?